blukatdevelopment/UnchainedWorldsOld/development.md

 ### Create class: Dragonborn
 Half-caster that combines dragon-esque magic(breath attacks, flying, etc) with martial abilities.

-### Create class: Monk
-Martial class with dual health bar of meat(normal regen) and ki(which replenishes quickly).
-Menu of abilities that eat ki to do martial arts/shonen moves.

-### Create class: Cultist
-Evil version of priest: has patron that makes requests in order to build up spellcasting resources, which can be infinitely banked.
-Spells are tattooed onto self and followers.

 ### Illustrate culture: burden folk
 ### Illustrate culture: deep folk